CodeboxIDE/codebox-docs/codebox_io/getting_started.md

 * Using your dashboard at https://www.codebox.io
 * Using the command line tool
 * Using the REST API
-* Using some librairies for Javascript, Python or Ruby
+* Using some libraries for Javascript, Python or Ruby

 Each account has an unique **API Token**, we will use this token during the next step for creating and managing Boxes from outside the Dashboard.